Q2297045667/PumpkinVoice/README.md

 - **Proximity Chat**: Accurately simulates dimensional audio using 3D vector coordinates sent directly to your game client.
 - **Group Channels**: Full support for the GUI group lifecycle (creating, publishing, joining, leaving, and removing empty groups), including passwords and all three upstream group types.
 - **Dynamic Audio Categories**: Create custom audio categories via configuration to differentiate audio streams (e.g. Radio, Global Broadcast) with custom names and descriptions.
-- **Packet Rate Limiting**: Built-in protection against network flooding/DoS using a high-performance token-bucket rate limiter.
+- **Packet Rate Limiting**: Built-in protection against network flooding using a leaky-bucket limiter, with separate budgets for UDP voice traffic and TCP plugin messages.
-- **Permissions Support**: Fully respects the native PumpkinMC permission node trees.
+- **Permissions Support**: Fully respects the native PumpkinMC permission node trees, with cooldown-limited on-screen feedback when speaking or listening is denied.
+- **Translations**: A JSON translation registry discovered by file name — `en_us` and `zh_cn` ship built in, and admins can add or override any language from the plugin data folder without recompiling.
 - **Optimized Transport**: Connects entirely over UDP with lightweight `AES-128-GCM` encryption for optimal performance.

 ---